ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 the TBA1 case and the legacy DNS forwarder case, unless the client is aware that the upstream connection is secure, it processes only the "s" field and ignores the other fields.
-If the client is aware that the upstream connection is secure, the restrictions on displaying the "c", "o", and "j" fields described in {{display}} apply.
+If the client is aware that the upstream connection is secure, the restrictions on displaying the "c", "o", and "j" fields described in {{res}} apply.

 ## Restrictions on Display of "c", "o", and "j" Fields {#res}